SamStudio8/samstudio8.github.io.off/_posts/2015-07-22-bridgebuilding.md

 The more abstract of the definitions, a <b>lanelet</b> is the aggregate read of all clusters of a particular sample in a single lane.</br><footer>— Sam Nicholls, <a href="https://github.com/SamStudio8/frontier-dissertation"><i>Application of Machine Learning Techniques to Next Generation Sequencing Quality Control</i></a>.
 Aberystwyth University.
 2014.</footer></blockquote>

+**Samples** are made from **lanelets**, which are gained as a result of sequencing over **lanes** in a sequencer.
+So, it is in fact *lanelets* that we perform quality control on and thus want to create a machine learning classifier for.
+Why not just make the distinction to begin with?
+Well, merely because it's often easier to tell someone the word sample when giving an overview of the project!

+#### Terminology: Sample Improvement
+A sample is typically multiplexed through and across many lanes, potentially on different flowcells.
+Each aggregation of a particular sample in a single lane is a lanelet and thus these lanelets effectively compose the sample.
+Thus when one talks about "a sample", in terms of post-sequencing data, we're looking at a cleverly combined concoction of all the lanelets that pertain to that sample.

+### Unsimplifying
+#### The Problem of Quality
+When Sanger's current quality control system deems that a lanelet has "failed" it's kicked to the roadside and dumped in a database for posterity, potentially in the hope of being awakened by a naive undergraduate student asking questions about quality.
+Lanelets that have "passed" are polished up and taken care of and never told about their unfortunate siblings.
+The key is that time and resources aren't wasted pushing perceivably crappy data through post-sequencing finishing pipelines.

+However for the purpose of our analysis pipeline, we want to perform a leave-one-out analysis for **all** lanelets (good and bad) and measure the effect caused by their absence.
+This in itself poses two main issues:

+* **Failed lanelets aren't polished**
+We must push all lanelets that have failed through the same process as their passing counterparts such that they can be treated equally during the leave-one-out analysis. *i.e.* We can't just use the failed lanelets as they are because we won't be able to discern whether they are bad because they are "bad" or just because they haven't been pre-processed like the others.

+* **Failed lanelets are dropped during improvement**
+Good lanelets compose samples, bad lanelets are ignored.
+For any sample that contained one or more failed lanelets, we must regenerate the improved sample file.